A Question of Conscience: Opening Day 1968

 Pressure immediately mounted on the Major Leagues.
 Many felt America’s pastime had to take the lead.
 But other sports acted much faster.
 The NBA and NHL suspended their playoff games.
 Racetracks closed for the weekend.
 The North American Soccer League called off games and the Greensboro Open, one of the PGA Tour’s major stops in those days, delayed its final 36 holes until Sunday.
 Even the New York Stock Exchange was closing.

-Baseball’s vacillating Commissioner William Eckhart, seemingly oblivious to the upheaval, left game cancellations up to the teams.
+Baseball’s vacillating Commissioner, William Eckhart, seemingly oblivious to the upheaval, left game cancellations up to the teams.
 He refused to heed the calls from the public and media.
 Eckhart was not a career baseball man.
 A former Air Force General, he was brought in by the owners who sought a hard-nosed decision-maker who could also run complex organizations efficiently.
 The owners got it wrong.
 The stage was set for a confrontation that the nation did not want; an exhausted fan base wanted their game left off the political landscape.
 Players had other ideas; they were more media savvy than the owners.
 The time had finally come to upend the power structure.

 Long Time Coming

-20 years after Jackie Robinson had broken the color barrier, African Americans made up only 15% of MLB in 1968 while Latinos made up just 10%.
+Twenty years after Jackie Robinson had broken the color barrier, African Americans made up only 15% of MLB in 1968 while Latinos made up just 10%.
 However, in those intervening years, a black player had won the National League MVP Award 14 times and in the American League, three times.
 Still, they were expected to know their place and not be “uppity.”
 This would not last.

 By the late 60s, the game’s young black players had different ideas; they had come of age as King was beginning his long campaign for civil rights.
 Progress had started, but change was still needing a push.
 They were ready to shove.
-No longer would they suffer the indignities of not eating in the same restaurant as their white teammates or be forced to rent a room in the black side of town.
+No longer would they suffer the indignities of not eating in the same restaurant as their white teammates or be forced to rent a room on the black side of town.

 Veteran players from two organizations, the Pittsburgh Pirates, and the St. Louis Cardinals, finally said enough.
 They decided to push the conversation forward and ended up starting a movement.